Jack Richardson (actor)

 Jack Howard Richardson (November 18, 1870 – June 12, 1960) was an American actor.

 Background

 Born in New York City, he was signed to a contract in silent films in 1911 by the American Company, working there for several years.
 Richardson appeared in more than 560 films before his death in Santa Barbara, California.

+In 1911, Richardson travelled with the American Company to film westerns under the company's Flying A banner.
+Richardson was among a troupe of actors who were based at La Mesa who would produce an average of two western films a week.
+There, Richardson was regularly as a "heavy" or in villain roles.
+Flying A left La Mesa in 1912, but Richardson would continue to be cast as a villain in cowboy roles, such as "Scarface Jordan", in the 1925 feature Ridin' Wild.

 His credits are often confused with his contemporary John J. Richardson (AKA Jack Richardson).